PhilBligh/CV/README.md

 **BBC** (2007-2022)
 Senior Camera Journalist
+- Working with 42 foreign-language services to deliver world-class and award-winning news to people around the globe.

-Working with people from all over the world, filming and editing stories for the World Service in the UK and abroad.
+- Collaborating with different teams every day to research, plan, and film news stories in the UK and abroad.
+- Editing time-critical news stories and features to a high standard in a pressurised environment.
+- Reporting live on location from all over the world, coving globally significant events and breaking news.
+- Working closely every day with members of the public, politicians, celebrities and heads of state.

 ## Skills